Home

 Billion Dollar Babies was his (or their, depending on exactly whom you consider 'Alice' to be) sixth album proper, but only the fourth of any real lasting value.
 Love it to Death (1970, ****), Killer (1971, ****½) and the overrated School's Out (1972, ***) are all good, particularly Killer, but Billion Dollar Babies took the whole 'Alice' concept to another place, several of its tracks still being performed live to this day, notably Elected, No More Mr Nice Guy and the title track.
 What's really noticeable, upon replaying the album, is how...
 Broadway it is.
 Not as much as the excellent (if campy) Welcome to My Nightmare (****), two years down the line, but Alice's brand of theatricality owed as much to Bernstein as, er, Roger Corman (he said, stretching an analogy beyond breaking point), with many of the arrangements having musical 'spaces' built into them for the onstage theatrics.
 There's some great material here (other classics include Sick Things and the wonderfully depraved I Love The Dead), but it's got less rock credibility than Killer, actually losing half a star upon re-reviewal.
 On the Mellotron front, producer Bob Ezrin (a bit of a Mellotron fan on the quiet) got a bit of Mellotron in on a couple of tracks, with strings and a bit of flute on opener Hello Hooray and strings and choir on Unfinished Sweet (ha ha).

 The album's 2001 remaster added a second disc, containing a chunk of a live set from the era and a handful of outtakes.
-The live material's excellent, although it's noticeable that much of the new album was played in semi-medley form, with several tracks segueing into each other after a couple of verses.
+The live material's excellent, although it's noticeable that much of the new album was played in semi-medley form, several tracks segueing into each other after a couple of verses.
 The three studio tracks tacked on the end are a New Musical Express (UK music rag) flexidisc track, Slick Black Limousine, a demo version of the same track, Coal Black Model T and an early version of the album's Generation Landslide, Son Of Billion Dollar Babies, all worth hearing, if slightly inessential.
 Bob Dolin plays piano and Mellotron on the live tracks on the expanded version, with the string parts from Hello Hooray (though not the flutes) and Unfinished Sweet present and correct, plus string and cello parts on Sick Things and strings on I Love The Dead, both of which work really nicely.
 I'm not sure the original album's really worth it for the Mellotron fan, but the expanded version just might be.

 Official site